VH1 Top 20 Video Countdown: History

-On the September 16, 2006, episode, Pinfield announced that after being on the countdown for 20 weeks, a video would be retired.
+On the September 16, 2006, episode, Pinfield announced that a video would be retired after being on the countdown for 20 weeks.
 Before this time, videos could remain on the countdown for as long as seemed appropriate, though almost all were gone by the 24th week.
 One notable exception, however, was Keane's "Somewhere Only We Know", which remained in the countdown for 28 non-consecutive weeks in two countdown runs.
-The video did not reach the top 10 and its second wind was caused by the popularity of the VH1.com live version of the video.
+The video only peaked at #8, and its second wind was caused by the popularity of the VH1.com live version of the video.

 After Pinfield did not show up for a few recordings of the show on October 7, 2006, former host Aamer Haleem returned to host the show once again.
-Starting the week of February 17, 2007, after a mass layoff of music producers at MTV Networks (now known as "Paramount Media Networks"), the show left the MTV studios and became broadcast from another location every week, as it was in the late 1990s and early 2000s (decade), starting at New York's Grand Central Terminal.
-Haleem continued to host the show every week from another location until August 4, 2007, when he hosted his last episode.
+Starting the week of February 17, 2007, after a mass layoff of music producers at MTV Networks (now known as "Paramount Media Networks"), the show left MTV Studios and became broadcast from another location every week, as it was in the late 1990s and early 2000s (decade), starting at New York's Grand Central Terminal.
+Haleem continued to host the show every week from another location until August 4, 2007, when he hosted his final episode.

 Alison Becker became the new host on August 11, 2007.
-Around this time, the VSPOT online video center was renamed to "Video.VH1.com," so the series regained its original title, VH1 Top 20 Video Countdown.
+Around this time, the VSPOT online video center was renamed to "Video.VH1.com," so the series readded its original title, VH1 Top 20 Video Countdown.
 Since then, each episode has usually featured one or two interviews with all celebrities of latest notoriety who either have a video, movie, or TV show of interest at the time.
-The countdown sometimes has videos high in its countdown despite virtually no radio airplay for the song.
+The countdown sometimes has videos high in its countdown despite virtually has no radio airplay for the song.
 One example is Bret Michaels' Go That Far which was directed by Shane Stanley.
-This video spent twelve weeks on the countdown and bowed out at #7.
+This video spent 12 weeks on the countdown and bowed out at #7.
 The video supported Michaels' show Rock of Love which is shown on the network.